-- 2.1 Elections are held every four years and will normally be held on the first Thursday in May of the election year.
-Elections can be deferred by an order of the Secretary of State, for example where appropriate to coincide with other elections / referendums. - 2.2 By-elections are held when a casual vacancy arises for any seat, unless the vacancy arises within six months of the ordinary elections for that seat. - 2.3 The terms of office of Councillors will start on the fourth day after being elected and will finish on the fourth day after the date of the next regular election.
+2.1 Elections are held every four years and will normally be held on the first Thursday in May of the election year.
+Elections can be deferred by an order of the Secretary of State, for example where appropriate to coincide with European Parliament elections.
+By-elections are held when a casual vacancy arises for any seat, unless the vacancy arises within 6 months of the ordinary elections for that seat.
+The terms of office of Councillors will start on the fourth day after being elected and will finish on the fourth day after the date of the next regular election.